regras/cpos_v2/README.md

 $ docker stack deploy -c docker-compose.yml cpos
 ```

 You have to remove the cpos_node service and then deploy the stack again because the cpos_node has to deploy after the cpos_beacon, and there isn't a way to guarantee the deploy order with Docker Swarm.
 Otherwise, the nodes wouldn't be able to reach the beacon through its service name.
+There's a possibility the first command will fail if the cpos_test_network is not created by the time cpos_node or cpos_beacon is deployed.
+If this happens, run the command again.
+Unfortunately, we cannot guarantee the order of deploy with Docker Swarm.

 If you want to monitor the logs to see what's going on, you can use these commands: